nlesc-sherlock/emma/vagrant.md

 Vagrant is a tool to emulate a cluster of machines.

+## Requirements

+The user needs to have [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed.

 ## Installation

 For Linux systems a simple package installation is enough.